hjx2019/Kickstarter-Analysis/README.md

 ### Purpose

 In this project, the data of over 4000 crowdfunding projects is analyzed and visualized.
-Using Pivot table and charts, we can find the count of projects with different outcomes in various categories, date, and country.
-By visualizing the result, comparison accross categories and trends in any country are very obvious.
+Using the Pivot table and charts, we can find the count of projects with different outcomes in various categories, date, and country.
+By visualizing the result, comparison across categories and trends in any country is very obvious.

-Also, in this project, I start to manage my project in GitHub, and try to complete a data analysis project from aquiring request to writing the closing report.
+Also, in this project, I start to manage my project on GitHub, and try to complete a data analysis project from acquiring requests to writing the closing report.

 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date

 1. **Convert Date:**
 According to a brief overview of the data, to find the Outcomes Based on Launch Date, the first step is to convert the date from a special version (UNIX timestamp) to a date format.
-Forumula used in CELL(T2) is _=(((J2/60)/60/24)+DATE(1970,1,1))_ , then extend to the whole column and format to DATE.
+Formula used in CELL(T2) is _=(((J2/60)/60/24)+DATE(1970,1,1))_ , then extend to the whole column and format to DATE.

 2. **Find the MONTH:**
-Since the requirement in output of date are grouped by months and are cross years, which means YEAR and DAY cannot be seen.(And a YEAR column is already built up using YEAR()).
+Since the requirement in the output of dates is grouped by months and cross-year, which means YEAR and DAY cannot be seen.
+(And a YEAR column is already built up using YEAR()).
 I came up with two solutions:
    - same value, different format: Cell(V2) = T2, extend to the whole column; Then format the column in 'Customed format', using "mmm" which means 3-letter month format;
    - convert the value: Cell(V2) = TEXT(T2,"mmm").
 > Comparing the two, the first formula keeps the "year and day" info, and the second formula returns a text, discarding the "year and day" info.
 I chose the first one here.